What you need to know about the Taliban, Afghanistan and what Sturgeon said about Afghan refugees in Scotland

 What did Nicola Sturgeon say about Afghanistan?

-First Minister Nicola Sturgeon took to Twitter last night to state that Scotland would support any Afghan refugees fleeing the country in response to the Taliban’s resurgence.
+First Minister Nicola Sturgeon took to Twitter on Sunday night to state that Scotland would support any Afghan refugees fleeing the country in response to the Taliban’s resurgence.

 Tweeting in response to a statement from Canada’s Department of Immigration, Refugees and Citizenship on accepting Afghan refugees into the country, Ms Sturgeon wrote: “I hope UK government does similar and offers as much refuge for vulnerable Afghans as possible.